 Dr. Giuliano's primary clinical research interests are in the neuropsychology of serious mental illness, and in the enhancement of cognition through psychosocial treatments to improve the social and role functioning of people with psychosis.

 Dr. Giuliano completed his BA in psychology and philosophy at Boston College, his PhD in clinical psychology at the University of Rhode Island, his predoctoral training in clinical psychology at the University of Virginia Medical School, and separate postdoctoral fellowships in adult and child/adolescent neuropsychology at the University of Virginia and Harvard Medical Schools, respectively.
 Dr. Giuliano provides training in the UMMC/WRCH predoctoral internship program, has taught several undergraduate and graduate psychology courses at area universities, and has served as a reviewer or editorial board member of several journals.
 He was awarded a NARSAD Young Investigator Award in 2006.

-Radhika is a research coordinator with the Psychotic Disorders Research Program at UMass Medical School.
+Radhika is a project manager with the Psychotic Disorders Research Program at UMass Medical School.
 Radhika received her Master’s degree in Nutrition Science from UMass in 2008.
-Radhika is currently a PhD candidate in Public Health in the School of Public Health and Health Sciences at UMass, Amherst.
+Radhika completed her PhD in Public Health in the School of Public Health and Health Sciences at UMass, Amherst in 2015.
 Her research interests include dietary factors particularly vitamin D, B-vitamins and its role in human health.